mmhgwyjs/cyberdefenders/Endpoint Forensics/BlackEnergy.md

 vol -f CYBERDEF-567078-20230213-171333.raw windows.psscan

+check the exit column, it will show the exit time

 ***3. What is the process ID of cmd.exe?***

 ***4. What is the name of the most suspicious process?***